 Wisdom is the sum of our Beauty.

-When people come together, enjoying the Beauty each has found, they marvel.
+People come together, enjoying the Beauty each has found, we marvel.
 "What's happening?
 How did we do it?"

-They organize themselves to re-member what they have done.
+We organize ourselves and re-member what we've done.
 Group memory lives beyond lifetimes.

 Remembering everyone's knowledge is Wisdom.

 ReVif is GRATEFUL to the devoted individuals who patiently compose the Wisdom of organizations.

 Here's a guide for the curious researcher.
 Title searching as time travel; gather people across places by searching backward and forward in time.